TalkTalk broadband features and review

 TalkTalk call boosts can be added to or removed from your package at any time without any penalty, and can be managed through your account controls on the TalkTalk web site.

-TalkTalk also offers TV and broadband bundles.
+In addition to broadband only deals, TalkTalk also offers TV and broadband bundles.
 TalkTalk TV includes a YouView box with smart features and integrated on-demand and catch-up players, plus the option to extend beyond the standard Freeview line-up with premium content such as Sky Movies, Sky Sports and popular entertainment channels.

 The basic TalkTalk TV package is free, while TalkTalk TV Plus requires an additional fee but gives you over 30 popular channels and a YouView box with recording.

 On our home broadband comparison tables you’ll find a postcode checker field.
 Enter your address and deals will be filtered by location.